mxyx0412/TheOtherUs/README.md

 Settings: 2 special Crewmate roles, Snitch: 100%, Hacker: 10%, Tracker: 30%\
 Result: Snitch is assigned, then one role out of the pool [Hacker, Tracker, Tracker, Tracker] is being selected\
 Note: Changing the settings to Hacker: 20%, Tracker: 60% would statistically result in the same outcome .

+**NOTE:**
+There are some role pairs that are blocked.
+Blocked Role Pairs:
+- Vampire and Warlock
+- Vulture and Cleaner
+- Spy and Mini
+- Lawyer and Executioner

 ## Mafia